 "God is kind of jealous and also the one and only true God," says Amber, 12.
 When God is jealous, it's a good kind of jealousy.
 We usually think of jealousy as being small and petty.
 God's jealousy is big and benevolent.
 He wants our whole heart because only his love can bring us into a deeper, larger place where he is our all in all.

 It's the love of money that is the root of many kinds of evil, the Apostle Paul wrote.
+There's nothing inherently evil about money, but loving it will lead you into many forms of evil.
+When the love of it takes over, everything is seen through the eyes of money.

 My good friend Tony Carnes has written a book on idolatry.
 He's an accomplished author and scholar.
 I've asked him to share a few thoughts.
 Here's Tony: